Getting Started

 This 'interactive' method allows you to work as if you were using a terminal prompt on a Lab PC with GPU (for a maximum of four days)

-Connect to gpucluster2 or gpucluster3 from a Lab PC or externally from your own device, use 'salloc' to queue your CPU, RAM and GPU resources.
+Connect to gpucluster2 or gpucluster3 from a Lab PC or externally from your own device (remember to set up SSH keys as mentioned in Step 1a), use 'salloc' to queue your CPU, RAM and GPU resources.

-Salloc will drop you straight into your allocated node, as indicated by the shell prompt eg. myaccount@cloud-vm-47-197
+Salloc will drop you straight into your allocated node, as indicated by the shell prompt eg. myaccount@gpuvm01

 Run 'nvidia-smi' to show your allocated GPU.
 You can now commence writing your scripts and debugging with an Nvidia GPU

-In addition you can ssh directly to the node hosting your GPU, as long as your job is running in the queue
+You can ssh directly to the node hosting your GPU, as long as your job is running in the queue.
+Type the following command either on the headnode (gpucluster2 or gpucluster3) or in your running session, eg gpuvm01, etc:

 There is a department-wide network share /vol/bitbucket for data and virtual environment storage.
 Create your personal folder as follows: